Lewuathe/SwiftCase/README.md

 SwiftCase
 ===

 SwiftCase provides Scala like constructor pattern matching DSL.
-This module includes `match` function and SwiftCase which you should inherit in order to match this class.
+With this class, you can run matching logic with constructor pattern recursively.
+This module includes `SwiftCase` class which you should inherit in order to match this class.

-## How to use
+## Class implementation

 ```swift
 class User: SwiftCase {